limkokhole/blogspot-downloader/README.md

       -d, --print_date      Print main date info without execute anything -p, --pdf             Output in PDF instead of EPUB but might failed in some layout
+      --js-delay JS_DELAY   Specify delay seconds for -1 -p to have enough time for Javascript to load.
+Default is 3 seconds.
       -l LOCALE, --locale LOCALE
                             Date translate to desired locale, e.g. -l zh_CN.UTF-8 will shows date in chinese